UFWebApps/Bootcamp4_2019/Readme.md

     - Return additional details of the building to be rendered on the screen for the user

 - Create two new components that allow you to add and remove elements from the list.
-    - AddBuilding.js - Add a buliding to the listings
+    - AddBuilding.js - Add a building to the listings
     - RemoveBuilding.js - remove a building from the listings

 - index.css - Style the User Interface of this app using CSS and Bootstrap 4 to make this app look professional and user friendly, e.g.,